Want to learn how to make money blogging? With so many people working from home, blogging has surged in popularity around the world.

 Potential earnings per month: $50 – $10,000+

 Running ads on a blog is one of the most effective ways to monetize your writing.
-It can provide a steady stream of income for your platform, whereas many other ways to monetize can be much more sporadic.
+It can provide a steady income stream for your platform, whereas many other ways to monetize can be much more sporadic.

 Your earnings are usually listed as Revenue Per Mille (RPM) or Cost Per Mille (CPM).
-It’s a somewhat confusing term, as it means how much your revenue is per thousand pageviews or sessions.
+This simply means how much your revenue is per thousand pageviews or sessions.

 The CPM and RPMs can range drastically for each website.
-If you get a premium ad manager, you can expect somewhere between $5 – $40 per thousand pageviews.
+If you get a premium ad manager, you can expect somewhere between $10 – $40 per thousand pageviews.
+So if you have 100,000 pageviews, you can expect to earn between $1,000 – $4,000.

 Niche Selection Matters For Your Payouts